-Arabic is currently the 5th most commonly spoken language in the world, with about 230 million people speaking it as their first language.
-Therefore, communication skills in
+Arabic is currently the 5th most commonly spoken language in the world, with about 230 million people speaking it as

 Arabic play an important role in a wide range of professions.

 Knowing and understanding more than one language and culture provides students with a passport to a greater understanding of the world.
 Students should take advantage of this valuable opportunity and choose to learn Arabic.